 Sarah Anschütz (S.)

-Sarah is a PhD researcher on the MO-TRAYL project led by Professor Valentina Mazzucato, which focuses on Ghanaian youth mobility and its relation to life-chance outcomes (see more on this project below).
-Sarah works in the Globalization, Transnationalism and Development research program at the Faculty of Arts and Social Sciences.
+Sarah Anschütz a postdoctoral researcher on the MO-TRAYL project led by Professor Valentina Mazzucato.
+She works in the Globalization, Transnationalism and Development research program at the Faculty of Arts and Social Sciences.

 Professional career history

-Sarah obtained a MSc in Social and Cultural Anthropology (cum laude) from KU Leuven in 2016, with a specialization in Migration, Minorities, and Multiculturalism.
-Her thesis investigated language ideologies and their impact on the mutual "integration project" of refugee youth and volunteers in a German education and integration association.
+Before her PhD, she obtained an MSc in Social and Cultural Anthropology from KU Leuven, cum laude, with a specialization in Migration, Minorities, and Multiculturalism.
+Her master thesis investigated language ideologies and their impact on the mutual "integration project" of refugee youth and volunteers in a German education and integration association.
+Throughout her career, she conducted ethnographic research in Belgium, Ghana, Germany and China.
+She further has a BSc in Psychology and Neuroscience.